For teachers – free downloads, ages 4 to 10

 These learning resources were put together with a view to teaching in the UK and internationally.
 In the UK, Early Years Foundation Stage and Year 1 covers from four to six years old, and Years 2, 3 & 4 covers ages six to ten.
 You can download the pdfs for free just below.

 If you don’t have a copy of the book yet, it’s available in most bookshops, and from our local Blackwell’s, who deliver internationally.
-It’s illustrated by Karen George, and published by Faber.
+It’s illustrated by Karen George, and published by Faber in the UK, and Little Brown in the US.

 You might also be interested in our thoughts for teachers on disability and children’s books more generally.
 We have a KidLitCripCrit list too, of our favourite picture books featuring disabled characters.